 “Prior to this engagement we knew what most of the issues were but didn’t know how to go about tackling them in a methodical way.
 The Consultancy Company’s structured approach has really helped us to make significant progress in a short time and have clear direction for moving forwards”

 John Cusack, Operations Manager

-Working closely with Vygon UK’s Operations Manager, John Cusack, Tim Richardson and Harvey Leach from The Consultancy Company created a strategy to use lean as a change mechanism within the group and transform the existing custom packs methodology.
+Working closely with Vygon UK’s Operations Manager, John Cusack, Harvey Leach from The Consultancy Company created a strategy to use lean as a change mechanism within the group and transform the existing custom packs methodology.

 Following a period of preparation in the UK and the French factory, The Consultancy Company set up two multilingual workshops involving teams from Vygon UK and Vygon France.
 These created a clear collective view of Vygon’s processes through value stream mapping, a tool that provided a powerful way to understand exactly how long each process took, determine where delays were happening and identify key issues impacting both the quotation/ordering process and the supply chain.